6.0-Magnitude Quake Hits Philippines

-(MENAFN- IANS) Manila, May 3 (IANS) A 6.0 magnitude offshore earthquake rocked Leyte province in the central Philippines on Friday, the Philippine Institute of Volcanology and Seismology said.
+(MENAFN- IANS) Manila, May 4 (IANS) An offshore earthquake with a preliminary magnitude of 6.0 rocked Leyte province in the central Philippines, the Philippine Institute of Volcanology and Seismology said.

-The institute said the quake, which occurred at 6:16 p.m. local time (1016 GMT), hit at a depth of 8 km, about 32 km southeast of Dulag, a coastal town, Xinhua news agency reported.
+The institute said on Friday that the quake, which occurred at 6:16 p.m. local time, hit at a depth of 8 km, about 32 km southeast of Dulag, a coastal town, Xinhua news agency reported.

-The institute said the tectonic quake will trigger aftershocks and cause damage.
+The institute added that the tectonic quake will trigger aftershocks and cause damage.
 The tremor was also felt in some parts of the province.

 Legal Disclaimer: